-Part-time students are required to gain a minimum of 45 credits within their first year of study and after completing EV7132 and EV7133 will normally be expected to complete a further two 15 credit modules from the options available in their first academic year, and the remaining taught modules from the options available in their second academic year.
+Part-time students are required to gain a minimum of 45 credits within their first year of study and will normally be expected to complete a further two 15 credit modules from the options available in their first academic year, and the remaining taught modules from the options available in their second academic year.
 Part-time students are permitted to complete a maximum of 75 credits within their first year of study, with the remaining 45 credits of taught modules completed in the second year.